First-Mover Bias in Gradient Boosting Explanations: Mechanism, Detection, and Resolution: Results

 \paragraph{California Housing.} On the California Housing dataset (8 features, regression), \dash{} improves stability over Single Best despite the smaller feature space.
 The natural correlation between spatial features (latitude/longitude) and socioeconomic variables (income/rooms/bedrooms) creates mild multicollinearity that is sufficient to destabilize single-model explanations.

-\paragraph{Breast Cancer Wisconsin.} On the Breast Cancer dataset (30 features, 21 pairs with $|r| > 0.9$, 20 repetitions), \dash{} nearly triples stability:
+\paragraph{Breast Cancer Wisconsin.} On the Breast Cancer dataset (30 features, 21 pairs with $|r| > 0.9$, 50 repetitions), \dash{} nearly triples stability:

-The Breast Cancer improvement is the largest across all experiments.
-The training-budget-matched Single Best ($M{=}200$) achieves only $0.317$ stability, because Breast Cancer's extreme collinearity (21 pairs with $|r| > 0.9$) makes model selection itself unstable---with 200 hyperparameter configurations, the ``best'' model varies wildly across repetitions, and feature rankings are highly unstable across runs.
-The radius/perimeter/area triad creates extreme SHAP instability: a feature's importance can swing from first to fifth across runs. \dash{} consensus substantially stabilizes this, producing stable top features aligned with known geometric redundancy in the feature set---\texttt{mean concave points} (0.228), \texttt{worst area} (0.201), \texttt{worst perimeter} (0.201)---that are stable across repetitions.
+The Breast Cancer improvement is the largest across all experiments and the one real-world dataset where \dash{} clearly outperforms Stochastic Retrain ($0.925$ vs.\ $0.862$, $+0.063$)---the largest \dash{}-SR gap in any experiment.
+This contrasts with the synthetic linear sweep, where the two methods are statistically equivalent, and suggests that Breast Cancer's overlapping chain correlations (the radius/perimeter/area triad) require the feature-level diversity that \dash{}'s forced low \texttt{colsample\_bytree} and MaxMin selection provide.
+The training-budget-matched Single Best ($M{=}200$) achieves only $0.339$, \emph{worse} than the standard Single Best ($0.376$), because extreme collinearity makes model selection itself unstable---with 200 hyperparameter configurations, the ``best'' model varies wildly across repetitions.
+Random Forest achieves comparable stability ($0.922$) via internal feature bagging, but its near-zero ablation score ($0.005$ vs.\ \dash{}'s $0.143$) indicates that RF's attributions are largely invariant to feature removal---stable through marginalization rather than through accurate feature-level sensitivity. \dash{} consensus produces stable top features aligned with known geometric redundancy---\texttt{mean concave points} (0.228), \texttt{worst area} (0.201), \texttt{worst perimeter} (0.201)---that are stable across repetitions.
+These rankings are consistent with the clinical literature: concavity features reflect nuclear contour irregularity, a hallmark of malignancy, while area and perimeter capture tumor size \citep{street1993nuclear}.

-\paragraph{Superconductor.} On the Superconductor dataset (81 features, 21,263 samples), \dash{} improves stability by $+0.132$ over Single Best and $+0.273$ over the Large Single Model, while achieving marginally better predictive RMSE.
-The LSM result is particularly striking: despite having the same total tree count as \dash{}, its sequential training produces the poorest reproducibility---consistent with first-mover bias at scale.
+\paragraph{Superconductor.} On the Superconductor dataset (81 features, 21,263 samples), \dash{} improves stability by $+0.124$ over Single Best ($0.964$ vs.\ $0.840$) and $+0.243$ over the Large Single Model, while achieving comparable predictive RMSE.
+However, Random Selection ($0.968$) and Naive Top-N ($0.976$) slightly exceed \dash{} ($p < 0.001$ for both), suggesting that MaxMin diversity selection provides diminishing returns when the natural feature diversity is already high.
+With 81~features, most models in the population already produce distinct attribution profiles, reducing the value of explicit diversity maximization.
+The LSM result remains striking: despite matching \dash{}'s total tree count, its sequential training produces the poorest reproducibility ($0.721$)---consistent with first-mover bias at scale.